MicrosoftDocs/fabric-docs/docs/data-warehouse/burstable-capacity.md

 When a scale factor is over 1, it means that burstable capacity is being used to meet the demands of the workload.
 It also means that your workload is borrowing capacity units from a future time interval.
 This is a fundamental concept of Microsoft Fabric called [smoothing](compute-capacity-smoothing-throttling.md#smoothing).

 ## SKU Guardrails
-Burstable capacity isn't infinite.
+Burstable capacity is finite.
 There's a limit that is applied to the backend compute resources to greatly reduce the risk of [!INCLUDE [fabric-dw](includes/fabric-dw.md)] and [!INCLUDE [fabric-se](includes/fabric-se.md)] workloads from exclusively causing [throttling](compute-capacity-smoothing-throttling.md#throttling)

 The limit (or guardrail) is a scale factor directly correlated to the Fabric Capacity SKU size that is assigned to the workspace.